 Plaque at the base of the 9-11 Memorial

 The rose beds began as Ms Joanne Langabee's 2007 test garden in Haworth Park.
 Unfortunately,

-the 2011 Missouri River flood destroyed the roses.
+the 2011 Missouri River flood destroyed the bed.
 Undeterred, Ms Langabee, the Kiwanis Club of Bellevue, and students from Bellevue West, built rose beds at the base of the 9-11 Memorial, where they remain today.
 AHP Volunteers began caring for the rose beds when they adopted American Heroes Park in 2017.
 Sadly, the 2019 Missouri River flood overwhelmed the roses.

 "Knock Out" and "Remember Me" rose bushes were produced and donated to honor the 9-11 fallen; and were planted in alternating red and white rows, symbolizing the stripes on the American flag.